-Stretcher transportation of a Medicaid recipient by an ambulette service is allowed under the Medicaid Program.

-The ambulette service is not allowed to provide any medical service to the recipient.
+Stretcher transportation of a Medicaid enrollee by an ambulette service is allowed under the Medicaid Program.
+The ambulette service is not allowed to provide any medical service to the Medicaid enrollees.

-Stretcher transport is appropriate when the recipient is not in need of any medical care or service enroute to one's destination and the recipient must be transported in a recumbent position.
+Stretcher transport is appropriate when the Medicaid enrollees is not in need of any medical care or service en route to one's destination and the Medicaid enrollees must be transported in a recumbent position.

-The ambulette vehicle must be configured to be able to hold a stretcher securely during transport.
+The ambulette vehicle must be appropriately configured to be able to hold a stretcher securely during transport.
 The ambulette service should establish a reimbursement amount with the LDSS before beginning this service.

-Rules for Ordering Ambulette Transportation (NYCRR Section 505.10(c)(2))
+Rules for Ordering Ambulette Transportation

-A request for prior authorization for transportation by ambulette or invalid coach must be supported by the order of an ordering practitioner who is the Medicaid recipient's:
+Per 18 NYCRR §505.10(c)(2), a request for prior authorization for transportation by ambulette or invalid coach must be supported by the order of an ordering practitioner who is the Medicaid enrollee's:

-attending physician,
+- attending physician,

 - physician's assistant,

 - nurse practitioner,

-- dentist,
+- dentist.

-- > optometrist,
+- optometrist,

 - podiatrist or

 - other type of medical practitioner designated by the district and approved by the Department.